jtabke/bkmrk/README.md

-# bm — plain‑text, pass‑style bookmarks
+# bm — plain‑text bookmarks

 A tiny, **stdlib‑only** bookmark manager inspired by the Unix philosophy and `pass`: